yagoal/yagoal/README.md

 ### Hi there 👋, I'm Yago Augusto

-I'm a Junior Swift Developer and Beginner Web and Java Developer
+I'm Swift Developer and Beginner Web and Java Developer

 Here are some ideas to get you started: